klust/experiments-LUMI/Demo/FOOOCUS-EuroHPC-2024/demo_course_Amsterdam.md

 EOF

-# Now set some environment variables to give singularity faster working spce.
+# Now set some environment variables to give singularity faster working space.
 # These settings only work for the login nodes of LUMI, not for the compute nodes.
 export SINGULARITY_CACHEDIR=$XDG_RUNTIME_DIR/singularity/cache
 export SINGULARITY_TMPDIR=$XDG_RUNTIME_DIR/singularity/tmp